-Transdermal discogel spine discoplasty MIS is a minimally invasive transdermal technique of treating the intervertebral disc herniation, either in the lumbar, thoracic or cervical spine.
+Transdermal RadioFrequency spine discoplasty MIS is a minimally invasive transdermal technique of treating the intervertebral disc herniation with the application of low current radiofrequency, either in the lumbar, thoracic or cervical spine.

 Discogel is a liquid solution of ethanol gel along with contrast material.

-The goal of the transdermal discogel spine discoplasty MIS is the progressive dehydration and shrinkage of the intervertebral disc over time.
+The goal of the transdermal discoplasty MIS is the progressive dehydration and shrinkage of the intervertebral disc over time.

 The transdermal discogel spine discoplasty MIS process takes 15 minutes.
 The patient then remains on bed for about 2 hours and then leaves the hospital.

-Pain relief is not immediate but takes a few days to a few weeks to alleviate the patient.
+Pain relief with RF is immediate whilst with DiscoGel takes a few days to a few weeks to alleviate the patient.

 The indications for the application of the transdermal discogel spine discoplasty MIS technique are: